Our COVID-19 Response Policy

 Please download our COVID-19 Response Policy by clicking here.

 Obsequentia Pty Ltd is a self-financed independent organisation, which ensures that it retains its impartiality.
 Impartiality is also maintained through managing conflict of interest and ensuring objectivity of certification activities.
+The following controls have been implemented to ensure impartiality:

 - Auditors are prohibited from participating in any audits of an organisation to which they have given consultancy services, or where they have any financial or commercial interest for a minimum period of two years prior to the date of application for certification by Obsequentia